Hongqin-Li/map-store/topkstr/README.md

 2. MapReduce: works pretty well with M=500 and R=1(M and R are parameters specified in the [paper](https://static.googleusercontent.com/media/research.google.com/en//archive/mapreduce-osdi04.pdf).)
 3. KV store based on MapReduce, slightly slower than Map Reduce by a small constant factor but more powerful and general.

-The brute-force method is just keeping track of frequencies of each string using an in-memory hash table and then maintaining top k large elements in a heap.
+The brute-force method is just keeping track of frequencies of each string using an in-memory hash table and maintaining top k large elements in a heap.
 The following sessions will start with my optimizations on the implementation and then further my thoughts about the relationship between MapReduce and key-value storage, which illustrate my way to the third solution.